Embracing Radical Transformation

-The world’s leading businesses are discovering that in a rapidly changing world the transformative power of design is a vital element of corporate strategy.
-Design is critical to a company’s ability to meet the urgency of the moment we live in.
-Design shapes everything from the type of goods and services a company provides to an organization’s ability to build lasting customer and community relationships.
-Design also places essential emphasis on how a business recruits and develops diverse talent and can help structure inclusivity within the organization.
+The world’s leading businesses are discovering that in a rapidly changing world, the transformative power of design is a vital element of corporate strategy, shaping everything from the type of goods and services a company provides to an organization’s ability to build lasting customer and community relationships, nurture talent, and create inclusive cultures.

 Fortune is committed to a safe environment at our live conferences.
 We are closely monitoring guidance issued by the CDC and all local and state authorities and we will adhere to specific precautions and requirements.
 To participate in Fortune live conferences and events, all attendees, speakers, and other participants must be fully vaccinated against COVID-19 (that is, 14 days after receiving the J&J vaccine or both injections of the Moderna or Pfizer vaccine).
 Proof of vaccination will be required.
 Accommodations will be made for attendees in accordance with the law.